 - Place onto a clean plate.
 Repeat the shaping and coating until all the mix is gone.

-- Normally I’d give the kids maximum 3 balls in their lunchbox.
-They keep well in a cool dry place for a few days.
+Tip: Normally I’d give the kids maximum 3 energy bites in their lunchbox.
+The rest keep well in a cool dry place for a few days.

 This recipe, and more, is available on Wholesome Ireland